Cuisine ouverte sur salon avec tapis de cuisine, coin repas et matières coordonnées

 • keep the kitchen easy to clean

-• repeat an accent color in both zones
+• repeat an accent color in both areas

-Simple tip: Choose an accent color that links the kitchen and living room.
+Simple tip: Choose a complementary color between the kitchen and living room.
 It can appear on a rug, a cushion, a print, or a vase, without becoming dominant.

 In an open-plan kitchen, the flooring is often continuous.
 This is pleasant, but it can make the zones less distinct.
 A rug helps to create a soft boundary.
 A kitchen rug near the sink protects high-traffic areas and visually warms the space.

-However, practicality must be maintained.
-The kitchen requires a rug that is easy to maintain, stable, and resistant to daily splashes.
-Beauty should never complicate functionality.
+However, it must remain practical.
+The kitchen requires a rug that is easy to maintain, stable, and suitable for everyday spills.
+Beauty should never complicate usability.

 Sink kitchen rug comfort and protection maintenance